toladata/Knowledgebase/12-learn-toladata/about-this-course.md

 ### What do I need to complete the course**?**

-You will need a computer with Internet access and speakers or headphones, as a lot of material is delivered through videos.
+You will need a computer with Internet access and speakers or headphones, as a lot of material is delivered through short videos.

 ### Instructors